Brain tumour research

 An experimental treatment that uses electric fields to disrupt and interfere with the division of cancer cells has been developed.
 It was used in the phase 3 EF-11 trial in the USA, Europe and Israel.
 The device is battery powered and gives low amplitude alternating electric fields through disposable electrodes stuck to the scalp.
 In the trial, 120 patients with glioblastoma that had come back used the electrical field device for about 20 hours each day.
 A similar number of patients had the standard chemotherapy for recurrent glioblastoma.

 The trial seemed to show that the electrical field therapy may work as well as chemotherapy for glioblastoma that has come back after previous treatment.
 The researchers say that the electrical field therapy seems to be safe and the only side effects reported were skin irritation from the electrodes.
+However, some researchers were concerned about the design of the trial.
 We need more research into electric field treatment before we know how helpful it may be for brain tumours.

 The British Childhood Cancer Survivor Study is following children who’ve had successful cancer treatment.
 The researchers are looking at their health in the years following their cancer treatment to see how it has been affected.
 They are also monitoring their general quality of life, how they do in school, and whether or not they go on to have children of their own.
 It is important that we understand the long term effects of treatments so that we can improve them in years to come.
 If we can identify some of the risks, doctors may be able to take steps to prevent other health problems from developing.